springer-chris/C02-Emissions-by-Sector/Readme.md

     a.
 Imported libraries and brought in the primary data model.

 <img src="Images/Step%201%20&%202.png" alt="Steps 1 & 2"/>

-        b.
-Brought in the Forest and Land Use sector data as it is not included in Climate Trace's primary data model for some reason.
+&emsp; &emsp; &emsp; b.
+Brought in the Forest and Land Use sectors separately as they are not included in Climate Trace's primary data model.

 <img src="Images/Step%203.png" alt="Step 3"/>

-1. I then combined the two data models and did some general cleaning of the data.
+1. I then combined the two data frames and clean up the resulting data frame a bit.

 <img src="Images/Step%204.png" alt="Step 4"/>

-4. Once I had that as I wanted I pulled in the population data from the World Bank.
+4. Once I had that as I wanted I pulled in the population data from The World Bank.

 <img src="Images/Step%205.png" alt="Step 5"/>

-5. I then made some changes to that data model so I could easily merge it with the emissions data.
+1. I then transformed that data frame a bit so I could easily merge it with the emissions data.

  <img src="Images/Step%206.png" alt="Step 6"/>

-6. Now that the emissions and population data were both ready I merged them together and then made some more changs to the new data model.
+6. Now that the emissions and population data were both ready I merged them together and then made some more changes to the new data model.

 <img src="Images/Step%207.png" alt="Step 7">

-7. I decided to pull in economic and geographica grouping in from the world bank and merged those in as well.
+1. I decided to pull economic and geographical groupings from the world bank and merged those in as well.

 <img src="Images/Step%208.png" alt="Step 8">